What Damages Might Be Recoverable After a Dog Bite in Texas?

 Texas adheres to the “one bite rule,” which means claimants in dog bite cases must show that:

-- The owner of the dog knew the dog had acted aggressively or had bitten someone in the past; or
+- The owner of the dog knew the animal had acted aggressively or had bitten someone in the past; or

 - The owner of the dog was negligent in preventing the bite from occurring or controlling the dog, and that negligence led to the claimant’s injuries.